balip3sa/ETL_Engineer_Assignment/README.md

 ## Project Structure

 - `ETL_Engineer_Peer_Review_Assignment_BAL.ipynb`: Is a Jupyter notebook containing the code for the entire ETL process.
-- The Root folder: Contains the input and output data used in the ETL process.
+- The Root folder: Contains the notebook and an MIT License.
+- The input and output data used in the ETL process can be found in the notebook.

 ## Running the Pipeline